dotnet/msbuild/documentation/wiki/Controlling-Dependencies-Behavior.md

 ## Access to transitive assembly references

-`Reference` (AKA assemly reference) referenced by a project is not transitively accessible from projects referncing the said directly referencing project:
+`Reference` (AKA assembly reference) referenced by a project is not transitively accessible from projects referencing the said directly referencing project:

 ```xml
 <ItemGroup>